 During the winter it is important to take steps to ensure that your small pets are warm and comfortable.
 Temperatures below 50 degrees Fahrenheit (or 10 degrees Celsius) can pose hazards to the well being of your small pet.
-Very young or elderly small pets are at greater risk to viral or bacterial infections when the cold causes a suppressed immune system, and very cold temperatures can pose a risk of hypothermia for small pets.
+Very young or elderly small pets are at higher risk to viral or bacterial infections when the cold causes a suppressed immune system, and very cold temperatures can pose a threat of hypothermia for small pets.

 Precautions can be taken to keep your pet warm and cozy during the winter months.